keboola/connection-docs/transformations/dbt/cloud/cloud.md

 ![](imgs/2777710857.png){: width="100%" }

-*Note: The source component utilizes our powerful Generic extractor.
+*Note: The source component utilizes our powerful Generic Extractor.
 In case you want to customize the extraction, select just some endpoints, etc. You can switch to the JSON schema and edit the configuration manually.*